Green anaconda: Longevity

 Green anacondas in the wild live for about 10 years.
 In captivity, they can live 30 years or more.
 The 2023 Guinness Book of World Records for the oldest living snake in captivity is a green anaconda aged 37 years 317 days, verified on 14 May 2021 by Paul Swires, at Montecasino Bird & Reptile Park in Johannesburg, South Africa.

 In popular culture

 Anacondas have been portrayed in horror literature and films, often incredibly gigantic, agile and with the ability to swallow adult humans.
 These traits are occasionally attributed to other species, such as the Burmese python and the reticulated python, but to less extent than to the green anaconda.
 Despite having the capability to overpower a man, there is no verified evidence of this species consuming humans, unlike the reticulated python.
 This is possibly because large specimens inhabit remote areas deep inside the Amazon jungle, which is isolated from humans, unlike the python in Asia.
-Among the most popular of such films are the 1997 film Anaconda and its four sequels.